-Mauffette-Leenders, Louise A., James A. Erskine, and Michiel R. Leenders.
+Suggested/optional: Mauffette-Leenders, Louise A., James A. Erskine, and Michiel R. Leenders.
 Learning With Cases.
 London, ON: Richard Ivey School of Business, 2014.

 Note: If you have selected to do a group case analysis/presentation, then I encourage you to read and use the analysis described here, especially chapter 3.
 It makes a difference to the quality of the case analysis and presentation.
-You may wish to purchase one copy to be used by several students.
+A few copies of the book (it's small) are available through the Bookstore for those who are interested in the broader topics covered related to using case studies, doing an analysis, etc. Used copies may also be available.

-Additional readings may be handed out in class from time to time, or made available through OWL or the Local Government Library.
+Additional readings may be handed out in class from time to time, or made available through OWL.
 Additional HR text books (either more detailed than our texts or of a specialized nature) have been placed in the LG Library, and may be useful for your case study analysis and essays.